metricly/metricly-docs/content/billing-analysis/ba-guides/how-to-find-resources-missing-tags.md

 Use this information to triangulate resources you are paying for that may have gone unlabeled.
 Keeping untagged resources to a minimum is a great way to prevent cost creep!

-### 2. Filter billing data for resources where a specific tag is missing
+### 2. Filter billing data for resources where a given tag is missing

-You can search for resources where no value for a specific tag has been specified.
+You can search for resources where no value for a given tag has been specified.
 This can be particularly useful for tags that clearly divide your resources by applications, departments, and projects.

 1. Log in to Metricly and navigate to **Cost Management** > **Billing Analysis**.
 2. Select the time frame you wish to analyze.
   - A larger time frame may help you discover the most significant resources missing tags.
 3. Select **Configure**.
 A modal appears.
 4. Choose the **Stacked View** visalization.
 5. Filter by **Tag** > input a key, such as `app` > `* Not Specified *`.
-This automatically selects all costs that have no specified tag value for the `app` key selected.
+This selects all costs that have no value for the `app` tag.
 ![app-no-value-specified](/images/how-to-find-resources-missing-tags/app-no-value-specified.png)
 6. Now you can group by other dimensions to quickly analyze all untagged spend.
 7. Change the **Grouped By** value to `Operations`.